Starting your very first nursing job comes with a lot of challenges. Just thinking about them can make you feel super pressured and anxious.

-Here are 101 essential survival tips every new nurse must know:
+Fortunately, there are things you can do to make your adjustment period easier.
+Check out these 101 essential survival tips every new nurse must know:

 1. Never be afraid to ask questions.
 There is always something to learn in the field of nursing.

 2. Learn to admit your mistake.
 If you plan to keep it forever, bigger problems may arise in the end.
-You colleagues will understand if you admit your mistake, and they will help you solve it.
+Your colleagues will understand if you admit your mistake and they will help you solve it.

 3. Always clarify if you have doubts.
 Never hesitate to clarify a detail regarding your patient’s care if you are unsure about it.